Towards Holographic Spintronics

 with $U(r) = (r^3-r_0^3)/r$. $r=r_0$ is the horizon while $r=\infty$ is the boundary. $r_0$ is related to the temperature $T$ as $T = {3 r_0}/{4 \pi}$ \footnote{Our ``boost'' is simply a coordinate transformation.
 Since it is different from the Lorentz boost, it does not involve the $\gamma$ factor for a Lorentz transformation, therefore the temperature does not change by this ``boost''.}.
 This metric was obtained by a coordinate transformation $ t \to t + a x$ on the AdS-Schwarzschild solution, and it suffices our purpose since it includes the off-diagonal metric element $g_{tx}$.
 We can check that this satisfies the Einstein equation $R_{\mu\nu}-\frac{1}{2}g_{\mu\nu} R + \Lambda g_{\mu\nu} = 0$, and is not singular for $|a|<1$, and we can consider $a>0$ without loss of generality.

 Let us perform a fluctuation analysis around the background solution.
 Fluctuations we consider are $\delta g_{ty}$ and $\delta g_{xy}$, and we assume the following form for AC fluctuations,

-Then, nontrivial components of the Einstein equations to linear order in these fluctuations, $\mathcal{O}(\epsilon)$, are found to be just the $ty$-component, the $ry$-component and the $xy$-component.
-The other components of the Einstein equations turn out to be trivially satisfied.
+Then, nontrivial components of the Einstein equation to linear order in these fluctuations, $\mathcal{O}(\epsilon)$, are found to be just the $ty$-component, the $ry$-component and the $xy$-component.
+The other components of the Einstein equation turn out to be trivially satisfied.
 Among the three equations, the $ry$-component provides a constraint

 where $'$ is for the $r$-derivative.
 With this relation, the $ty$-component reduces to a simple equation solely for $h(r)$,

 Furthermore, the remaining $xy$-component of the Einstein equations also reduces to the same equation (\ref{Einsty}).
 So, we just need to solve the equation (\ref{Einsty}) for $h(r)$, and relate it to $f(r)$ via the constraint equation (\ref{Einsry}).
 This equation (\ref{Einsty}), in the limit $a = 0$, coincides with the equation for the shear viscosity calculation \cite{Kovtun:2004de} \footnote{ Note that since these two equations solve all the Einstein equations, these two modes, $\delta g_{ty}$ and $\delta g_{xy}$, decouple from the other components of the fluctuation.
 Therefore, this is a consistent truncation of the whole Einstein equations. }.